touloumisk/Data-Structures/Single Linked List/README.md

 Code for implementing a single linked list.
-Files included:
+Files included: <br>
-1-list.h: header for the code of list
+1-list.h: header for the code of list  <br>
-2- main program for testing the list
+2-list_main: main program for testing the list